nmos45/Stock-application/README.md

 - **Log In** – Use the superuser credentials to access the admin panel.
 - **Add** Categories – Create product categories to organize your inventory.
-- **Add** Products – Input product details, including name, SKU, quantity, and category.
+- **Add** Products – Input product details, including name, expirydate, quantity, and category.
 - **Manage** Inventory – Update stock levels as products are added or removed.
-- **Generate** Reports – Navigate to the reports section to view inventory analytics.